 Caribbean Cruise Packing List For Kids – from the must-haves to little things you don’t need but may want, we have it covered in this cruise packing list.

-Get all the Carribean cruise essentials to pack you and your kids.
+Get all the Caribbean cruise essentials to pack you and your kids.

 Jojo and I recently went on a Western Caribbean cruise, and it was everything we thought it was going to be and more (if you count the cheesy fries).
-The relaxing, rejuvenating and adventure-seeking part of ourselves were completely fulfilled.
-From tubing in caves, ziplining in the jungle, laying out on the beach and snorkeling, we really did everything and anything we wanted.
+The relaxing, rejuvenating, and adventure-seeking parts of ourselves were completely fulfilled.
+From tubing in caves, ziplining in the jungle, laying out on the beach, and snorkeling, we really did everything and anything we wanted.

 However, being prepared was just as important to our overall fun as the activities themselves.
 And this started with making sure we had everything we needed.
 For my family, packing is easier whenever we go on vacation if everyone has a packing list.
 They love to cross things off and it keeps them focused.